 Actions as simple and inexpensive as adding a downspout diverter to a gutter can reduce runoff and resulting pollution of nearby waterways by 50-90 percent.

 Bisesi went on to talk about the benefits of rain gardens, “They help to capture the rainwater and allow it to infiltrate into the ground instead of becoming polluted runoff.”
 Rain gardens use strategic landscaping and vegetation to reduce stormwater runoff by 90 percent or more, which means less erosion, reduced flooding and natural treatment of stormwater.
 They are perfect for yards with low-lying areas and natural depressions that would otherwise flood with heavy rain.

 Additionally, using native plants that “like to have their feet wet” can lower costs and need for maintenance.
-“After the plants establish themselves (about a year), the rain garden will take care of itself,” said Bisesi.
-“You’ll only have to water it a little, if ever, after that.”
+“After the plants establish themselves (about a year), the rain garden does a good job of taking care of itself since native plants are accustomed to local conditions,” said Bisesi.

 After the presentation, one local gardener, Monica Hunter, shared her own ingenious water-smart ideas: a downspout-watered oak tree and a tropical ‘drip irrigation’ garden.
 Hunter already had a downspout diverter attached to her gutter, but rather than simply sending the excess rain water into her yard, she’s been using it to water her big Live Oak tree.